• Skip to content

 • Disability

-PACT (Paediatric Autism Communication Therapy) is a social communication development program for autistic children and their parents.
-It supports children’s development by helping parents learn to:
+Paediatric Autism Communication Therapy (PACT) is a social communication development program for autistic children and their parents.

 • build ways of communicating and interacting with their child.

-PACT (Paediatric Autism Communication Therapy) is for children with social communication difficulties who have been or are likely to be diagnosed with autism spectrum disorder.
+PACT is for children with social communication differences or difficulties, including children who have been or are likely to be diagnosed with autism spectrum disorder.
 It’s suitable for children aged 2-11 years.

-PACT (Paediatric Autism Communication Therapy) is used to help parents better recognise, respond to and enhance their child’s communication and interaction skills.
+PACT is used to help parents better recognise, respond to and enhance their child’s communication and interaction skills.

-Therapists help parents learn strategies that parents can then use in daily activities and play with their child.
-When parents have skills and strategies that they can use in their child’s natural environment, they’re better able to help their child develop skills too.
+Therapists help parents learn strategies for use in daily activities and play with their child.
+When parents use these strategies in their child’s natural environment, children have more opportunities to develop their skills.

-PACT (Paediatric Autism Communication Therapy) was developed in the early 2000s by a group of researchers and clinicians at the University of Manchester, UK.
+PACT was developed in the early 2000s by a group of researchers and clinicians at the University of Manchester, UK.
 It’s based on research and clinical experience from the field of speech pathology.

 • Autistic children learn to communicate and interact through daily interactions with their parents during family routines and play.